yalasoo/tp/docs/DeveloperGuide.md

 1. User opens LittleLogBook.
 2. LittleLogBook shows list of all the contacts added.
 3. User requests to view a specific contact.
+4. LittleLogBook validates input information.
-4. LittleLogBook finds the matching contact.
+5. LittleLogBook finds the matching contact.
-5. LittleLogBook displays the contact's full information in a pop-up window.
+6. LittleLogBook displays the contact's full information in a pop-up window.
 Use case ends.

 **Extensions**